Introduction:

 That's slandering you.

-That's, I want to ruin your reputation.
+That's, "I want to ruin your reputation.

-I want people to think lesser of you.
+"I want people to think lesser of you.

-So I'm going to say things about you behind your back.
+"So I'm going to say things about you behind your back.

-And what I don't know, I'm just going to make up because I want people to think of you in
+"And what I don't know, I'm just gonna make up "because I want people to think of you "in a negative light."
+But you have to notice here, Jesus says persecuted.

-Look, you've got to get this because if you miss this, there's somebody going to be walking
+Look, you gotta get this because if you miss this, there's somebody gonna be walking out of here, strutting like a rooster because you missed it.

 Jesus says it's for righteousness sake.

+Verse 11, he says, "It's on account of him."
 And that's so important when we talk about persecution.

-It's not persecution because you're obnoxious.
+It's not persecution because you're obnoxious, okay?

 It's not persecution because you're a jerk to everyone.

-And you wear your religion like some kind of an honor badge that you think it's your
+And you wear your religion like some kind of an honor badge that you think it's your job to slap everybody in place.

 That's called you're reaping what you're sowing there.

-So He's not talking about that.
+So he's not talking about that.

 Right?